mixmastamyk/console/docs/why.rst

     `† <https://www.vulture.com/2012/08/why-welcome-back-kotters-horshack-mattered.html>`_

 Not on Windows NT however.
+Amazingly,
-With recent versions of Windows 10 the Ballmer/Suit barrier was finally breached, allowing *multi-decade-late*
+with recent versions of Windows 10 the Ballmer/Suit barrier was finally breached, allowing *multi-decade-late*
 `improvements